pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 EXPIRES determines when metadata should be considered expired and no longer trusted by clients.
 Clients MUST NOT trust an expired file.

-A ROLE is one of "root", "snapshot", "targets", "timestamp", or "mirrors".
+A ROLE may be "root", "snapshot", "targets", "timestamp", or "mirrors".
 A role for each of "root", "snapshot", "timestamp", and "targets" MUST be specified in the key list.
 The role of "mirror" is optional.
-If not specified, the mirror list will not need to be signed if mirror lists are being used.
+If not specified, the mirror list will not need to be signed even if mirror lists are being used.

 The KEYID must be correct for the specified KEY.
 Clients MUST calculate each KEYID to verify this is correct for the associated key.
 Clients MUST ensure that for any KEYID represented in this key list and in other files, only one unique key has that KEYID.

 The THRESHOLD for a role is an integer of the number of keys of that role whose signatures are required in order to consider a file as being properly signed by that role.

 Metadata date-time data follows the ISO 8601 standard.
 The expected format of the combined date and time string is "YYYY-MM-DDTHH:MM:SSZ".
 Time is always in UTC, and the "Z" time zone designator is attached to indicate a zero UTC offset.
 An example date-time string is "1985-10-21T01:21:00Z".

 snapshot.JSON